 Find out what property investment strategies are working at this stage in the cycle – a good education can help prevent you from making costly mistakes.
 To that end, we invite you to attend one of our free Property Investment and Education seminars

-(held in our Auckland offices) where you will hear about the strategies are working in this market.
+(held online, either by live Zoom or on demand) where you will hear about the strategies are working in this market.

 For investors with good cashflow and who, after assessment of the risks, are seemingly immune, we carry on the thankless task of managing our inventory property and watching as the government makes it increasingly challenging with regulation and taxation.
 Naturally, past performance does not guarantee future performance, but if we continue to get the long-term growth rates Auckland (and much of the the rest of New Zealand) has enjoyed, then we will be well paid for our efforts in 2027, if the past pattern continues.